Find Trade Colleges

 The states with the most job growth for Photographic Process Worker or Processing Machine Operator are Maryland, Nevada, and Georgia.
 Watch out if you plan on working in Wyoming, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Photographic Process Worker or Processing Machine Operator
+Photographic Process Worker or Processing Machine Operator Salary

-The typical yearly salary for Photographic Process Workers and Processing Machine Operators is somewhere between $21,050 and $53,200.
+Photographic Process Workers and Processing Machine Operators make between $21,050 and $53,200 a year.

 undefined